sharetribe/flex-docs/src/docs/howto-listing/extend-listing-data-in-ftw/index.md

     label: 'Gears',
     placeholderMessage: 'Select number of gears...',
     isRequired: true,
-    requiredMessage: 'You need to select number of gears', }
+    requiredMessage: 'You need to select the number of gears', }
 },
 ```